bouffalolab/bl_docs/BL616_RM/en/RST/ADC.rst

 Overview
 ===========
 The chip integrates one 12-bit SAR ADC, which supports 12 external analog input signals and several internal analog signals.
-ADC can work in 4 mode, and the conversion result is 12/14/16-bit LeftJustified mode.
+ADC can work in single conversion mode and multi-channel scanning mode, and the conversion result is 12/14/16-bit LeftJustified mode.
 ADC has a FIFO with a depth of 32, which supports multiple interrupts and DMA.
 In addition to measuring ordinary analog signals, ADC can also measure power supply voltage, and detect temperature by measuring the internal/external diode voltage.

 Features
 ===========

 - High performance

-    + Optional 12-bit/14-bit/16-bit conversion result for output
+    + Selectable 12-bit, 14-bit, 16-bit conversion result output
-    + Single channel continuous conversion mode up to 2M sampling rate
+    + Single-channel continuous conversion mode up to 2M sample rate
-    + Other conversion modes with a maximum sampling rate of 500K
+    + Other conversion modes up to 500K sample rate
-    + Optional reference voltage of 2.0V/3.2V
+    + Support 2.0V, 3.2V optional reference voltage
-    + Transfer of conversion result to memory through DMA
+    + DMA support for transferring conversion results to memory
-    + Support single-channel single conversion, single-channel continuous conversion, multi-channel single conversion, multi-channel continuous conversion
+    + Single-channel single conversion, single-channel continuous conversion, multi-channel single conversion, multi-channel continuous conversion
-    + Single-ended and differential input modes
+    + Supports both single-ended and differential input modes
-    + Jitter compensation
+    + Support jitter compensation
-    + User-defined offset value of conversion result
+    + Support user-set conversion result offset value

 - Number of analog channels